mohamedahmed2005/portfolio/README.md

 ## 🌟 Overview

 This portfolio represents a comprehensive showcase of my journey as a **Full Stack Developer Trainee** at DEPI and a **Computer Science student** at FCAI-CU.
-Built with modern web technologies, it demonstrates proficiency in frontend development, responsive design, and user experience optimization.
+Built with modern web technologies and enhanced with dynamic features, it demonstrates proficiency in frontend development, responsive design, and interactive user experiences.

 ### 🎯 Key Highlights

+- **Dynamic Counter System**: Automatically counts and displays projects and certificates
+- **Enhanced Timeline**: Optimized circular timeline with improved font sizing
 - **Professional Design**: Clean, modern interface with attention to detail
 - **Fully Responsive**: Optimized for all devices from 320px to 4K displays
 - **Interactive Elements**: Smooth animations and engaging user interactions